nkoexe/incognito/README.md

 This project's aim is to be a secure chat application that allows users to communicate without revealing their identities.
-It uses custom made E2EE (end-to-end encryption) implementation to ensure message privacy.
+It utilizes a custom-made E2EE (end-to-end encryption) implementation to ensure message privacy.
 It also features a server that can be run locally or on remote machines.

 ## How to run